 Bringing security to the forefront of business planning can help position your organization as security-focused, which can be a valuable asset to the company’s bottom line.
 Security can be a great marketable attribute to show your commitment to keep the data of your organization’s clients and customers, partners, and investors secure.

-Here are five actions that should be top priorities for security and IT teams in 2017:
+Here are five actions that should be top priorities for security and IT teams:

 Let’s Ditch FUD

 Far too many security vendors are taking advantage of these increasing cybercrime numbers with a Fear, Uncertainty, and Doubt (FUD) approach to sell their product.
 The FUD strategy is a scare tactic that plays on a prospect’s fear of security vulnerability to win a sale rather than actually delivering real value and improving security resiliency.
 These FUD sales pitches often include “there are bad things in your network or application” or “this product is the only way to secure your organization.”